kelloggm/div-by-zero-checker/INSTRUCTIONS.md

 1. Clone this repository from
 the [GitHub page](https://github.com/kelloggm/div-by-zero-checker).
 You will need to have a JDK installed.
-Your JDK must be either a Java 8 or Java 11 JDK.
+Your JDK must be either a Java 8, Java 11, or Java 17 JDK.

-2. Verify that everything works by running `./gradlew build` (Linux/Mac) or `gradlew.bat build` (Windows).
-The build should fail with a link to a local HTML page with information about failing tests.
-Clicking on "DivideByZeroTest" on that page should lead to a log containing:
+2. Check that your setup is correct by running `./gradlew build` (Linux/Mac) or `gradlew.bat build` (Windows).
+The build should fail with a link to a local HTML page with information about failing tests, a stack trace, and a list of failures.
+By either clicking on "DivideByZeroTest" on the HTML page or by looking at the list of failures printed to the console, make sure that you can see a log containing:

 ```
 java.lang.AssertionError: The test run was expected to issue errors/warnings, but it did not.
-0 out of 12 expected diagnostics were found.
+    0 out of 15 expected diagnostics were found.
-12 expected diagnostics were not found:
+    15 expected diagnostics were not found:
     Foo.java:17: error: divide.by.zero
     Foo.java:20: error: divide.by.zero
     Foo.java:27: error: divide.by.zero
     Foo.java:36: error: divide.by.zero
     Foo.java:43: error: divide.by.zero
     Foo.java:48: error: divide.by.zero
     Foo.java:59: error: divide.by.zero
     Foo.java:68: error: divide.by.zero
     Foo.java:75: error: divide.by.zero
     Foo.java:83: error: divide.by.zero
     Foo.java:86: error: divide.by.zero
     Foo.java:89: error: divide.by.zero
+    Foo.java:118: error: divide.by.zero
+    Foo.java:133: error: divide.by.zero
+    Foo.java:137: error: divide.by.zero
 ```

   These errors indicate lines in the file `tests/dividebyzero/Foo.java` that ought to warn about a divide-by-zero error, but do not.
 That file contains a (non-exhaustive) selection of Java code that will issue divide by zero errors if executed.

 3. Create the lattice structure.
 The lattice is defined declaratively using files in `src/main/java/org/checkerframework/checker/dividebyzero/qual`, one file